Getting started

 git remote add upstream https://github.com/openpipeline-bio/openpipeline.git

-and nextflow
+Install viash and nextflow

-which viash
+viash --version